MeteoSwiss-APN/pyflexplot/README.md

     --num-procs=$SLURM_CPUS_PER_TASK

-If you want to run the following examples interatcively, you may want do allocate parallel resources, e.g. 10 cores
+If you want to run the following examples interactively, you may want to allocate parallel resources, e.g. 10 cores

     salloc -c 10